A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: INTRODUCTION

 In recent years, interest in system analysis and controller design based on collected data has been continuously increasing \cite{Coulson2019, Berberich2020, Martin2023a}.
 Indirect data-driven control first identifies a model to employ model-based techniques for controller design and analysis as a second step.
 In practice, only a finite number of possibly noisy data points are available, making identifying the true system challenging in many cases, even for the linear case \cite{Oymak2019}.
 This mismatch between the true and identified model may lead to instabilities or deteriorated performance guarantees when applying the controller to the true system.

 A possible remedy is offered by direct data-driven control, where end-to-end guarantees can be provided even for a finite number of noisy data samples \cite{Romer2019}.
 Here, available results are often restricted to bounded noise, which includes, e.g., energy bounds and individual noise bounds for each time instance.
-Many results in the literature build on the data-informativity framework \cite{Waarde2020, Waarde2022}, which provides stability and performance guarantees for the true system by verifying a desired property for all systems consistent with the data.
+Many results in the literature build on the data-informativity framework \cite{Waarde2020a, Waarde2022}, which provides stability and performance guarantees for the true system by verifying a desired property for all systems consistent with the data.
 Another direct data-driven approach relies on parameterizing the set of consistent system matrices in terms of a right inverse of the stacked data matrices \cite{DePersis2020, Berberich2019}.

-Most existing works consider only the case of additive process noise \cite{Waarde2020a, Koch2020}.
-Although additive process noise often appears in linear dynamical systems, it is also possible to approximate nonlinear systems via basis functions and treat the resulting approximation error as an additive disturbance \cite{Martin2023a}.
+Most existing works consider the case of additive process noise \cite{Waarde2020a, Koch2020}.
+Although additive process noise often appears in linear dynamical systems, it is possible to approximate nonlinear systems via basis functions and treat the resulting approximation error as an additive disturbance \cite{Martin2023a}.
 By deriving a bound on the approximation error, it is possible to provide guarantees for unknown nonlinear systems.

 When collecting data, the occurring measurement noise introduces yet another error source leading to the error-in-variables problem.
 Without explicitly addressing the measurement noise, the derived analysis often results in biases.
-For example, in the linear least squares problem, not considering error-in-variables results in systematically smaller parameters \cite{Soederstroem2003}.
+For example, in the linear least squares problem, not considering error-in-variables results in a systematic underestimation of the absolute parameter values \cite{Soederstroem2003}.
+To address this the total least squares problem must be solved.